 It may indeed be time for the U.S. and Israel to reevaluate their alliance and decide what they want and need from each other.
 If the only use America has for Israel is as a tool for winning Muslim favor by extracting from it territorial concessions for terrorists – as the Obama Administration seems bent on doing – then maybe it’s time for both nations to move on.

 About the Author:Daniel Greenfield is an Israeli born blogger and columnist, and a Shillman Fellow at the David Horowitz Freedom Center.
 His work covers American, European and Israeli politics as well as the War on Terror.
 His writing can be found at http://sultanknish.blogspot.com/.
-The views expressed in this blog are solely those of the author and do not represent the views of The Jewish Press.

 If you don't see your comment after publishing it, refresh the page.